 Denise Nadeau

 Denise Nadeau is an educator, scholar, and activist working at the intersection of somatic therapy, spiritual practice, decolonization, and racial justice.
-She is of mixed European heritage from Quebec and the author of the new book Unsettling Spirit: A Journey into Decolonization, whch is published by McGill-Queen’s University Press.
-She currently resides as a visitor in the traditional homelands of the WSÁNEĆ (Saanich), Lkwungen (Songhees), and Wyomilth (Esquimalt) peoples on Vancouver Island.
+She is of mixed European heritage from Quebec and the author of the book Unsettling Spirit: A Journey into Decolonization, which is published by McGill-Queen’s University Press and won the Canadian Society for the Study of Religion 2021 Prize.
+She currently resides as a visitor in the traditional homelands of the WSÁNEĆ (Saanich) and lək̓ʷəŋən peoples (Songhees and Kosapsum) on Vancovuer Island.

 As a somatic educator, dancer, and movement therapist, Denise has trained in expressive arts therapies, Body Mind Psychotherapy, and Relational Trauma Therapy.
 Between 2011 and 2017 she coordinated Moving with Spirit, a program on Vancouver Island that offered classes that combined spiritual practices with movement therapy.
 At present she is integrating somatic work into community education around anti-racism and decolonization.

-Denise divides her time between Vancouver Island and Quebec where she often visits Gespe’gewa’gi, the Mi’gmaq homeland where her father’s family is from.
+Denise divides her time between Vancouver Island and Quebec.